eCommerce Bookkeeping: Everything You Need to Know

 • Tax issues and fines

-The easiest way to think about this is that the accountant is like the chef and the bookkeeper is the prep chef.
+The easiest way to think about this is that the accountant is like the head chef and the bookkeeper is the sous chef.

 The accountant uses the results that the bookkeeper provides to summarize, analyze, and report on the company’s finances.